Skeins on Branes: Linking numbers of open curves and Lagrangians

-If $M$ is noncompact, then it is natural to allow the chain $C$ to have closed but not necessarily compact support, hence the above homology groups should be replaced by Borel-Moore homology.

-Here we want to define a linking number between a 3-dimensional Lagrangian submanifold $L$ and an open holomorphic curve $\Sigma$ which ends on it, inside a 6-dimensional symplectic manifold.
+In this section we will define a linking number between a 3-dimensional Lagrangian submanifold $L$ in a 6-dimensional symplectic manifold $X$ and an open holomorphic curve $u\colon (S,\partial S)\to (X,L)$.
 While the dimensions are appropriate, the objects are not transverse and one of them is not closed.
-Nevertheless the special geometry, plus certain additional choices, will allow us to define this number.
-Similar constructions was used before in the context of real algebraic geometry, see \cite{viro,ekholmslk,bjorklund}.
+Nevertheless, an almost complex structure in a neighborhood of $L$ and certain additional choices, will allow us to define this number.
+Similar constructions were used before in the context of real algebraic geometry, see \cite{viro,ekholmslk,bjorklund}.

+Let us first recall the definition of linking number in the usual sense.
+Suppose $M$ is an oriented manifold of dimension $n$ and $A, B \subset M$ are disjoint oriented cycles of dimensions $a, b$ with $a+b = n-1$.
+Assuming $B$ bounds, then one defines the linking number $A \OpenHopf B$ by choosing a chain $C$ with $\partial C = B$, and setting $A \OpenHopf B := A \cdot C$.
+A different choice $C'$ of chain will have $\partial (C' - C) = 0$, and so changing the chain affects the linking number by the intersection of $A$ with the appropriate element of $H_{b+1}(M)$.
+In particular, if $H_{b+1}(M) = 0$, then the linking number is well defined.
+If $M$ is non-compact, we will allow the chains $B$ and $C$ to have closed but not necessarily compact support, hence the above homology groups should be replaced by Borel-Moore homology, but we will still take $A$ to be compact.
+(In case $A$ is also non-compact, also linking at infinity between the boundaries of $A$ and $C$ at infinity must be taken into account.)

+We return to our situation of interest.
+Let $L$ be a smooth orientable $n$-dimensional manifold, $n$ odd.
+Consider the cotangent bundle $T^\ast L$ of $L$ with its standard symplectic form $d(pdq)$.
+Fix an almost complex structure $J$ on a neighborhood of $L\subset T^\ast L$ compatible with $d(pdq)$.
+The symplectic form $d(pdq)$ and $J$ induces a Riemannian metric on $T^\ast L$ in the neighborhood and in particular give associated metrics on the vector bundles $TL$ and $T^\ast L$ along $L$.
+Fix a tangent vector field $\xi$ along $L$ with transverse zeros and let $\xi^\ast$ be the dual covector field.